 The Lord Mayor

 The Lord Mayor is Leicester's first citizen and is elected each year at the annual council meeting in May.
-The Lord Mayor for 2016-2017 is Councillor Stephen Corrall.
+The Lord Mayor for 2017-2018 is Councillor Rashmikant Joshi.

 The role of the Lord Mayor is primarily a ceremonial one, maintaining and promoting the interests of the city and its citizens, and attending a variety of engagements during the year.